Exercise Bright Star: Early exercises

 A Pentagon spokesman in Washington said about 9,000 Americans would take part in the weeklong Egyptian phase, the main part of the exercise.
 The spokesman said an unspecified smaller number of American soldiers would take part in Somalia and about 520 would join in the Jordanian portion.
 Pentagon sources in Washington said a smaller number of Americans would also train in Oman.

 After the 1989 event, the exercise was moved from the summer to the fall.
-The Bright Star exercises are named after the fiscal year during which they occur; consequently, they take place in the calendar year before their number would indicate.
-For example, Bright Star 95 actually took place in the fall of 1994.

 Bright Star 95

 In the Autumn of 1995, nearly 60,000 troops took part in the revived Bright Star Exercise, which included nations other than Egypt and the United States for the first time.

 Bright Star 97

 During the 1997 exercise, the U.S. Air Force encountered a fuel shortage.
 Their Egyptian counterparts demonstrated an ability to blend Jet A-1 fuel with additives to produce the JP-8 required by U.S. aircraft.